e-gov/cvi/README.md

 Storybook needs to be up and running as Cypress tests are using its Angular components in iFrame windows.
 Check previous chapter about 'Running the Storybook'.

-When storybook is up and running, run `npm run cy:ui` which opens up Cypress visual testing tool.
+When storybook is up and running, run `npm run cypress:ui` which opens up Cypress visual testing tool.
 Select E2E Testing, which presents you all components tests.

 ## Running Chromatic tests